Meet The TOMS OFFROAD Leadership Team

 In 2021, I was overjoyed to be appointed as the director of sales, a role that allowed me to further explore my passion for the business.
 By 2023, I was fortunate enough to step into the position of senior director of administration, a role that I find immensely fulfilling and rewarding.

 Throughout my time with TOMS OFFROAD, I also owned a stunning blue 1967 Bronco that featured a 2.5-inch lift and a robust 302 engine.
-I loved taking it on off-road adventures, navigating rugged terrains, and exploring the great outdoors.
+I loved taking it on off-road adventures, navigating rugged terrain, and exploring the great outdoors.

 When the 6th Generation Broncos were introduced, I faced a bittersweet decision to part with my beloved '67 Bronco.
 I replaced it with a striking red Base 2023 model, which was a thrilling upgrade.
-However, my excitement didn’t stop there; after a brief time, I sold the 2023 Base model and decided to elevate my experience even further with a 2024 Wildtrak, which has provided an exhilarating ride.
+However, my excitement didn’t stop there.
+After a brief time, I sold the 2023 Base model and decided to elevate my experience even further with a 2024 Wildtrak, which has provided an exhilarating ride.

 I eagerly anticipate where my Bronco and career adventure will lead me next, ready to embrace new experiences and challenges along the way!